 A native of Minnesota, Patrick Collins has worked in the U.S. House and Senate, and served as a political appointee in the Clinton Administration.
 He now serves as an advocate on behalf of the oceans for both Ocean Champions and the Monterey Bay Aquarium.
 He enjoys ice-fishing sustainably, and each year hosts the Ultimate PC Support Group Experience and Croquet Tournament in Minnesota, an event that has been attended by U.S. Senators, various important, high-level government officials, and lots of just regular folks.

 Sandy DeTellis is a passionate ocean enthusiast.
 At CSU Monterey Bay Sandy received a B.A. in Business Management, and discovered her passion for ocean conservation advocacy.
-Prior to joining Ocean Champions in early 2014, Sandy’s professional background included serving as staff liaison for a CA State Assembly campaign and local city council campaign.
+Prior to joining Ocean Champions in early 2013, Sandy’s professional background included serving as staff liaison for a CA State Assembly campaign and local city council campaign.
 Prior to that, she was a senior Inside Sales representative for Nordic Naturals and Junior Associate for N.E.C.
 Marketing firm.
 She has a wide range of experience in customer service, organizational management and communication.
-During her spare time, Sandy loves to volunteer for local community improvement organizations and enjoys the ocean environment alongside her son.
+During her spare time, Sandy loves to volunteer for local community improvement organizations and enjoys the ocean environment alongside her two boys.
 They plan to continue their exploration of the ocean and master the art of boogie-boarding this summer.